Tantas/returnsuite-website/src/returnsuite_website/content/en/docs/concepts/how-assets-are-valued.md

 ---
 title: How assets are valued
-description: TODO - Add a description
+description: Market values and the market price.
 nav-title: How assets are valued
 nav-group: Valuation Concepts
 ---